Australia enters recession after three decades of growth

 The widely expected result is in line with earlier government predictions that gross domestic product would contract seven percent in April-June.

-“The June quarter saw a significant contraction in household spending on services as households altered their behavior and restrictions were put in place to contain the spread of the coronavirus,” Smedes said.
+“The June quarter saw a significant contraction in household spending on services as households altered their behaviour and restrictions were put in place to contain the spread of the coronavirus,” Smedes said.

 Hours worked fell almost 10 percent while cash payments of social benefits rose more than 40 percent, both records for the country.